-Dr. Beattie moved to Chatham, Ontario and took over the practice of Dr. Charles Baird Oliver.
-In 1936 his office was located at 35 King Street West in Chatham.
+Dr. Beattie moved to Chatham and he took over the practice of Dr. Charles Baird Oliver.
+In 1936 Dr. Beattie’s office was located at 35 King Street West in Chatham.
 In 1946 he took post graduate studies in obstetrics and gynecology at the Rotunda Hospital in Dublin, Ireland.
 He received the L.M.
 Degree (Licentiate Midwifery).

 Dr. Beattie served overseas with the Royal Canadian Army Medical Corp during World War II.
 He returned home with the rank of Captain in May of 1946.
 After the war, he served with he Kent Regiment and received a long service medal.
 He was an honored member of the Alpha Kappa Kappa Medical Fraternity.
 His medical practice was located at 274 King St. in Chatham.

-He married Edna Marion Georgina Griffith on the 16th of April, 1947 in Bronte, Ontario.
-She was the daughter of Mr. and Mrs. Edward James Griffith.
-Upon their return from their honeymoon, Dr. and Mrs. Beattie resided at 320 King Street West in Chatham.
-Dr. and Mrs. Beattie, had one son, Douglas Brian Beattie.
+Dr. Beattie married Edna Marion Georgina Griffith on the 16th of April, 1947 in Bronte, Ontario.
+Mrs. Beattie was born in Chatham on the 7th of September, 1913.
+She was the only child of Edward James Griffith and the former Emma Jane Allen.
+According to the 1921 census, Mrs. Beattie resided with her parents at 189 Adelaide Street in Chatham.
+Her father was a telegraph operator.
+Upon their return from their honeymoon, Dr. and Mrs. Beattie resided at 320 King Street West (in Chatham).

 *Dr. Beattie is also featured on The Gathering Our Heroes website.